Dutch far right's Geert Wilders: I will boycott "political" trial

-Syria monitor group says rebel shelling kills more than 15 in west Aleppo

-BEIRUT The Syrian Observatory for Human Rights said rebel shelling had killed more than 15 civilians and wounded 100 others in government-held western Aleppo on Friday.

-AMSTERDAM Geert Wilders, the Dutch anti-Islam opposition leader, said on Friday that he refuses to attend his trial next week and that he sees it as politically motivated.
+AMSTERDAM (Reuters) - Geert Wilders, the Dutch anti-Islam opposition leader, said on Friday that he refuses to attend his trial next week and that he sees it as politically motivated.

 Wilders is accused of discrimination and inciting racism in remarks made on live television in 2014 when he led a roomful of people chanting that they wanted fewer Moroccans in the Netherlands.